 Pauline is a founding member of Teachers for Social Justice in Chicago and is involved in grassroots organizing against education privatization and for equitable, democratic neighborhood public schools and community-driven school transformation as part of the democratic transformation of the city.
 She is currently working in Valparaíso, Chile to learn about efforts by the municipal government and education activists to use local political power to transform public education as part of the transformation of the city.
 Her blog, Chitown & Chile, (with Rico Gutstein) documents the education campaign in Valparaíso and

-Rhoda is a parent of two Chicago Public Schools students and is an education activist who has worked in coalitions to stop school closings, end high-stakes testing, push for an elected representative school, and develop solidarity among teachers and parents.
+Rhoda is a parent of two Chicago Public Schools students and is an education activist who has worked in coalitions to stop school closings, end high-stakes testing, push for an elected representative school board, and build solidarity among teachers and parents.
 Rhoda has served on the boards of directors of the Crossroads Fund, a public foundation that supports social change grassroots organizing in Chicago, and Pintig Cultural Group, a Filipinx American political theater organization.
 She is also the former Chicago chapter coordinator of GABRIELA Network, a Philippine-US women’s solidarity organization.

 Eric “Rico” Gutstein is Professor in the Curriculum and Instruction Department of the University of Illinois at Chicago and Associate Faculty in CEJE.
 Rico has worked closely with Chicago Public schools (CPS) since 1994, with Orozco School (Pilsen), then helped co-found Chicago’s Social Justice High School (Lawndale, 2005).
 At both schools, Rico worked with students and teachers, co-developing/teaching mathematics for social justice (critical mathematics) and taught social-justice focused mathematics classes.
 Rico has collaborated with Chicago communities to defend and develop public schools grounded in principles of self-determination, environmental justice, and global leadership.
 He co-facilitated the proposal-writing team of the Coalition to Revitalize Dyett High School that kept CPS from closing Bronzeville’s last public high school in 2016.
 Since 2017, Rico has served on the Task Force of the Sustainable Community Schools (SCS) initiative, a joint project of the Chicago Teachers Union/Grassroots Education Movement (a Chicago community coalition) and CPS.